-When the Committee evaluates the divergent views on the efficacy of Section 512, the primary focus should be whether Section 512 effectively balances the interests of OSPs and copyright owners, and incentivizes cooperation between OSPs and rights holders to detect and address infringement, as Congress intended.
+At the conclusion of the series of DMCA hearings, when the Subcommittee evaluates the divergent views on the efficacy of Section 512, the primary focus should be whether Section 512 effectively balances the interests of OSPs and copyright owners, and incentivizes cooperation between OSPs and rights holders to detect and address infringement, as Congress intended.
 Balance would be reflected by the fact that both sides are in agreement that Section 512 is working (or not).
 Where one side, the OSP community, is pleased with Section 512 but the other side, the copyright community, is not, it is clear that this balance has not been achieved.

-We have identified below specific problem areas of Section 512 that the Committee should consider as it moves forward with its evaluation of Section 512.
+We have identified below specific problem areas of Section 512 that the Subcommittee should consider as it moves forward with its evaluation of Section 512.